Neurogenetics Curriculum

 • Betibeglogene autotemcel (Zynteglo) and elivaldogene autotemcel (Skysona): ex vivo HSC gene therapy for beta-thalassemia and cerebral adrenoleukodystrophy respectively — establish lentiviral HSC platform for CNS demyelinating leukodystrophies

-• Omaveloxolone (Skyclarys, Reata/Biogen): oral NRF2 activator; approved FDA 2023 for Friedreich ataxia (FRDA) ages ≥16 years; activates NRF2 transcription factor to upregulate antioxidant gene expression, counteracting frataxin deficiency-related oxidative stress; modest but significant improvement in mFA (modified Friedreich Ataxia Rating Scale); first approved treatment for FRDA; see the [[ataxia|Hereditary Ataxias]] module for FXN GAA repeat expansion and clinical features
+• Omaveloxolone (Skyclarys, Reata/Biogen): oral NRF2 activator; approved FDA 2023 for Friedreich ataxia (FRDA) ages ≥16 (pediatric trials in younger patients ongoing); activates NRF2 transcription factor to upregulate antioxidant gene expression, counteracting frataxin deficiency-related oxidative stress; modest but significant improvement in mFARS (modified Friedreich Ataxia Rating Scale); first approved treatment for FRDA; see the [[ataxia|Hereditary Ataxias]] module for FXN GAA repeat expansion and clinical features

 04Antisense Oligonucleotide Therapies